 Treatment for your abnormal uterine bleeding depends on the severity of your symptoms and the underlying cause.
 When you come to the office with concerns about abnormal uterine bleeding, Dr. Paas conducts a comprehensive examination so she can create the most effective treatment plan.

 Dr. Paas may recommend various medications to help improve your bleeding, such as hormonal contraceptive therapy or a gonadotropin-releasing hormone agonist.
 If needed, she can also review your surgical options to help improve your abnormal bleeding, which may include an in-office procedure called endometrial ablation.
 During this procedure, Dr. Paas destroys your endometrial tissue to reduce menstrual bleeding.

 Abnormal uterine bleeding can develop from many causes.
-To get answers to your gynecological questions, call Kennesaw Gynecology today or request an appointment online.
+To get answers to your gynecological questions, call Kennesaw Gynecology today at (470) 308-3365.